imyoungyang/myAWSStudyBlog/vpc/stage6-proxy.md

 	proxy_username=yum-user
 	proxy_password=qwerty
 	```
-3. run `sudo yum update -y` to verify you can update your packages.
+3. run `sudo yum update -y` to verify that you can update your packages.

 ## Take away